-If your card is lost or stolen, or is damaged to the point that it can’t be used, report this to the DVLA immediately if possible, and make sure you do so within 7 days to stay within the law.
+If your card is lost or stolen or is damaged to the point that it can’t be used, report this to the DVLA immediately if possible, and make sure you do so within 7 days to stay within the law.
 If your card is damaged you’ll also need to send it back to the DVLA, and if you think a card is lost or stolen and have reported it but later find it you’ll need to send the card to the DVLA after you’ve downloaded the data from it.

-If you’re waiting for a new card for any reason – perhaps because the old card was lost or damaged – you’ll need to make printed records at the beginning and end of each day which include your name, licence number or driver card number, as well as the vehicle registration number, and your signature on the printed pages.
+If you’re waiting for a new card for any reason – perhaps because the old card was lost or damaged – you’ll need to make printed records at the beginning and end of each day which includes your name, licence number or driver card number, as well as the vehicle registration number, and your signature on the printed pages.

 Holding another Card